 As the consumable electrodes have limited lengths normally 350mm, 400mm and 450 mm the electrode should be frequently changed.
 Whenever fresh electrode is used the protective layer or slag should be chipped out.

+Arc length is an important criteria while welding.
+The arc length should be maintained nearly constant to prevent improper welding.
 When an arc is too long, the metal melts off the electrode in large globules and the arc may break fre-quently.
 This produces a wide, spattered, and irregular deposit with insufficient fusion between the base metal and the weld.

 When an arc is too short, it fails to generate enough heat to melt the base metal properly, causes the electrode to stick frequently to the base metal, and produces uneven deposits with irregular ripples.
 The recommended length of the arc is equal to the diameter of the bare end of the electrode.